sparkfun/gator_control/README.md

 Product Versions
 ----------------
-* [COM-14968](https://www.sparkfun.com/products/14968)- The gator:control creates gator-clippable buttons and switches.
+* [COM-14968](https://www.sparkfun.com/products/14968)- The gator:control is a few gator-clippable buttons and switches.

 License Information
 -------------------